Soup Heaven – Pea And Mint

 Pea and mint soup is delightfully simple and can be made quickly and simply with ingredients you probably have in your kitchen most of the time.

-I added a potato for extra flavour and body but you could try adding other vegetables such as carrot and / or celery or even had a couple of handfuls of rice to make it a little more substantial.
+I also add a potato for extra flavour and body.
+This is optional or you could try adding other vegetables such as carrot and / or celery.
+Or even had a couple of handfuls of rice to make it a little more substantial.
 Alternatively, just make it with peas and onions, but use just a little less stock.

 Pea and Mint Soup can be made from fresh ingredients but it can equally made with ingredients you probably have in your cupboards or fridge

-Pea and Mint Soup is not only easy but very low cost too being around £1 for four people, depending on which peas you use and whether you add any cream or cheese.
+Pea and Mint Soup is not only easy but very low cost too being around £1 for four people.
+Perhaps a little more if you add any cream or cheese.
 It can be served as a delicious first course of a dinner party or for a tasty, warming lunch.

 Soup Makes Great Packed Lunch